ffflora/nlp-area-of-law-classification/README.md

 ###### Build Pipeline and tune Hyperparameters

-###### Topic Modeling
+######

 ------

 #### Problems:

 After some models built in the project, I realized that legal documents in the Natural Language Processing area is a special topic that requires different techniques and tools than regular text data.
 I plan to do Information Extraction on these text project first and then see will that improve the accuracy.

+I notice there's a powerful package LexNLP which deals with the NLP problems with legal documents,

 #### Conclusion(s)/Discussion.

 ##### In Progress:

-- Topic Modeling (specifically for legal documents)
 - Wordcloud
 - Visualization and analysis